MET Minutes Calculator

 If you know the MET value of the physical activity and its duration, you can estimate how many calories were burned (or check with calories burned calculator).

 MET is a ratio of the energy used up during an activity to the rate of the energy expended at rest; so, for example, if you performed a 3 MET activity, your body used three times more energy and oxygen than if it was at rest.

 Researchers have assigned MET values for many different physical activities, from walking at different paces to much more specific activities such as burpees, maple syruping, or rodeo sports.
 You can find values for these elsewhere online, as this MET minutes calculator only provides the MET values for common activities.

 In general, we can differentiate 3 categories of physical activity:

 - Moderate–intensity activities – from 3 to 6 MET;

 What is an MET minute?

 An MET minute is the amount of energy expended during a minute while at rest.
-You can, however, burn more than one MET minute in a minute, as your number of MET minutes depends on the MET intensity as well as!
-Below, you will find the information how to calculate metabolic equivalent minutes - don't worry, it's super easy!
+You can, however, burn more than one MET minute in a minute, as your number of MET minutes depends on the MET intensity as well!
+Below, you will find the information on how to calculate metabolic equivalent minutes – don't worry, it's super easy!

 How to calculate MET minutes?

-To calculate the amount of metabolic equivalent minutes, you need just two pieces of information:
+To calculate the number of equivalent metabolic minutes, you need just two pieces of information: